segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

 ## 10. Viewing the final product:  <a name="paragraph10"></a>

-To view your website, type your repository name into the address bar (in my case, my-own-username/segbeyondlaw.github.io).
-The finished product should look something like this:
+To view your website, type your repository name into the address bar (in my case, [http://segbeyondlaw.github.io](http://segregationbeyondlaw.github.io)).
+The finished product in my case looks like this:

 ![](gh18.PNG)